leoEspin/training-k8s-intro/README.md

 Open http://localhost:8000 in your web browser.

 ### View info on the container
-Run the following to inspect the container's properties:
+In a separate window, run the following to inspect the container's properties:
 ```sh
 docker ps  # retrieve the CONTAINER-ID
 docker inspect <CONTAINER-ID>